PA Food Icons: Fastnachts

 Fried dough: Is there anything more appealing?
 Across the globe, different food cultures have their own treasured version of a deep-fried, carb-y treat: Italian zeppoles, French beignets, Polish pączki, Iranian bamiyeh, Mexican churros, Indian jalebi, American funnel cake … the list goes on.

 One type of fried dough that’s native to Germany, and has become a Pennsylvania food icon, is the fastnacht (also spelled “fasnacht”).
-It’s a fried doughnut traditionally enjoyed at Carnival and Fastnacht Day or Shrove Tuesday, the day before Ash Wednesday and Lent’s start.
+It’s a fried doughnut traditionally enjoyed at Carnival and Fastnacht Day or Fat Tuesday, which is always the day before Ash Wednesday and Lent’s start.
 Because Lent is all about abstaining from sugar and fat, fastnachts were originally made to use up sugar and butter or lard and give everyone one last hurrah before the pre-Easter fasting commenced.
 For people who observe Lent, this is still part of this treat’s function; for everyone else, it’s just another kind of doughnut to get excited about!

 Fastnachts